-Last year, the Hoyas had an impressive season with a mark of 16-2-3 overall and 9-0-0 in BIG EAST Conference play, winning both the BIG EAST Conference regular season and championship titles.
+In 2015, the Hoyas had an impressive season with a mark of 16-2-3 overall and 9-0-0 in BIG EAST Conference play, winning both the BIG EAST Conference regular season and championship titles.
 The tournament championship was the first in program history.
 Georgetown went on a program record 18-game unbeaten streak including a 14-game win streak.
-With the Blue & Gray failing to advance in penalty kicks in the NCAA Tournament Sweet 16, the unbeaten streak continues into 2016.
+With the Blue & Gray failing to advance in penalty kicks in the NCAA Tournament Sweet 16, the unbeaten streak continued into 2016.

 Individually, Brandon Allen became GU’s first-ever MAC Hermann Trophy Finalist.
 He joined Joshua Yaro as an All-American and five Hoyas were regional All-Americans.
 In the BIG EAST, JT Marcinkowski was named the Freshman of the Year and Yaro earned Defender of the Year honors.
 Additionally, eight Hoyas were selected All-BIG EAST and the coaches won Staff of the Year honors.

 Following the season, six players moved on to the MLS with Yaro being selected as the second overall pick and Keegan Rosenberry earning the third overall selection.
-Cole Seiler and Josh Turnley were also drafted.
+Cole Seiler was selected in the first round, 16th overall, and Josh Turnley was drafted 42nd overall.
 Allen and Alex Muyl both signed homegrown contracts for the first time in program history.

 In 2013, Biss served as a volunteer assistant coach at the University of the District of Columbia, where he worked with the goalkeepers, helping the Firebirds to a 7-6-3 record.